ZedWalter/DataStructuresFinal/Stacks/stacks.md

   print(stack.pop())
 ```

-the last two operations we can perform on are stack are determinging the size of the list and if the list is empty, these two operations are very commonly used together.
+the last two operations we can perform on are stack are determining the size of the list and if the list is empty, these two operations are very commonly used together.

 ```python
   # Size/Empty